advanced-computer-lab/Unique-and-in-English-only/README.md

 + [Stripe](https://stripe.com/en-gb-us) API allows user to pay for reservation using credit card.

 ### Features
-* Beautiful and simple UI and UX
+* Elegant and simple UI and UX
 * Easy to learn and User friendly website